remko/age-plugin-se/README.md

 ### Pre-built binary

-- Download a binary from [the releases page](https://github.com/remko/age-plugin-applese/releases)
+- Download a binary from [the releases page](https://github.com/remko/age-plugin-se/releases)
 - Extract the package
-- Trust `age-plugin-applese` once by Control-clicking the file in Finder, choosing *Open*, and confirming trust
+- Trust `age-plugin-se` once by Control-clicking the file in Finder, choosing *Open*, and confirming trust
-- Move `age-plugin-applese` to somewhere on your executable path (e.g. `/usr/local/bin`)
+- Move `age-plugin-se` to somewhere on your executable path (e.g. `/usr/local/bin`)

 ### Building from source